morikeli/watchdog-mobile-app/README.md

 ## User instructions
 To use the application, users **MUST** have an active account or create an account on [Watchdog official website](https://watch-dog-website.onrender.com/auth/signup/).
 Once an account has been created, a user can login - *with his/her credentials* - using the login form provided by the app.

-In the mobile app, user can:
+In the mobile app, a user can:

-1. View reported incidents - news feed.
+1. view reported incidents - news feed.
-2. View reported incidents on a map.
+2. view reported incidents on a map.
-3. View wanted suspects.
+3. view wanted suspects.
-4. Report an incident.
+4. veport an incident.

 ## Developer instructions
 ---